minhrongcon2000/google-foobar/please-pass-the-coded-messages/README.md

 <details>
     <summary>Hint 1</summary>

 Basically this means find the longest subsequence whose sum is divisible by 3
 </details>

 <details>
     <summary>Hint 2</summary>

 Reverse hint 1, find the minimum number of elements whose removal results in a set with sum divisible by 3
 </details>

 <details>
     <summary>Solution</summary>

-    Let s be the sum of all elements modulo 3.
+Let $s$ be the sum of all elements modulo 3.
 What we could do is to count the frequency of each digit from 0 to 9.
-If s mod 3 = 0, then the entire set is the longest set.
+If s mod 3 = 0, then the entire set is the longest subset.
 If s mod 3 = 1, then we just need to decrease the frequency of digits 1, 4, 7 by 1 and form the largest number from there.
-If these frequencies are 0, then we decreases the frequency of 2, 5, 8 by 2.
-The other case is similar
+If these frequencies are 0 from the beginning, then we decreases the frequency of 2, 5, 8 by 2.
+The other case is similar.
+Remember to decrease the frequency in an increasing order (that is, we decrease 1 first, if needed then decrease 4 and finally 7, other cases are similar).

+Space complexity: $O(1)$ (Since you only need to store digit's frequency) Time complexity: $O(1)$ (Since you only need to loop through digit frequency list)
 </details>